SoCFPGA-learning/DECA/Projects/sdram_mister_deca/README.md

 I tested the code with [Litex](https://github.com/enjoy-digital/litex).

-If upstream Litex repo is not updated you can download and replace target and platform files from this [commit](https://github.com/hansfbaier/litex-boards/commit/6a85046e3381f0dc00edc71ffc7ab56b07bf6c1c) of Hans Baier
+If upstream Litex repo is not updated you can download and replace target and platform files from this [commit](https://github.com/hansfbaier/litex-boards/commit/6a85046e3381f0dc00edc71ffc7ab56b07bf6c1c) of Hans Baier.

 ```sh
 #Compile and load Litex for DECA board with Mister SDRAM option